Hackfront-ITA/dds-project/README.md

 ### Technologies

-This project uses Docker to create a virtual environment, with correct processes and byzantine processes, that communicate together via a virtual network.
+This project uses Docker to create a virtual environment, containing both correct processes and byzantine processes, that communicate together via a virtual network.

-Everything is described in [docker-compose.yml](./docker-compose.yml) file.
+Everything needed to setup the infrastructure is described in [docker-compose.yml](./docker-compose.yml) file, for an easy [setup](#setup).

 For the code part, we used Python as it is a powerful language.

-- Docker (with compose)
-- Python
-- TSS using blspy (binding for blst in C)
+The paper also requires a threshold signature scheme (TSS).
+For this purpose we chose BLS algorithm, since it has robust Python bindings, available on PIP in the [blspy](https://pypi.org/project/blspy) package.

 ### Implementation